About Our Client

-WCG STRATEGY/SOLUTION: To ensure that good information security practices were in place and maintained, WCG helped the agency create an effective C&A program, with information security policies and standards that met Office of Management and Budget (OMB) and NIST requirements.
+To ensure that information security best practices were in place and maintained, WCG helped the agency create an effective Certification and Accreditation (C&A) program, with information security policies and standards that met Office of Management and Budget (OMB) and NIST requirements

 With a solid C&A program in place, the agency’s management team can now effectively make risk-based decisions concerning the security of the applications, systems, and infrastructures within its purview.

 Services you may be interested in

 WCG’s IT Change Management services help organizations effectively manage and implement change within their environment ...Read More

 Information technology was once only considered a tool to help an organization achieve its strategy, but today it is regarded...Read More

 WCG understands the importance of timely project delivery that meets the budgetary requirements and objectives of an organization ...Read More

 WCG utilizes its experience, state-of-the- art security techniques, processes, tools and best practices to assist...Read More